SJWeymouth/website/content/authors/admin/_index.md

 - Visitors
 ---

-Stephen Weymouth is an associate professor and the Dewey Awad Fellow at Georgetown University's McDonough School of Business.
+Stephen Weymouth is a Provost's Distinguished Associate Professor at Georgetown University's McDonough School of Business.
 His research examines the political environment of globalization and technological change.
 He teaches courses on international business, nonmarket strategy, and the implications of artificial intelligence for business and society.